 Complex strategic initiatives operate in un-ordered environments.
 Greg offers 5 rules: manage initial (starting) conditions, broaden the involvement of stake holders, dissent strengthens the strategy, increase learning with rapid experimentation, and monitor for emergence.
 Continue reading

-Posted in Strategic Planning Issues for Strategic Initiatives, Strategy, Ambiguity, and Strong-Minded Thinking, Success Principles for Strategic Initiatives
+Posted in Ambiguity and Strong-Minded Thinking, Strategic Planning Issues for Strategic Initiatives, Strategy, Success Principles for Strategic Initiatives

 Tagged Agile project management, Complexity management, fast decisions, Stakeholder management, strategic initiatives, Strategic management, strategic thinking

-8 Comments
+10 Comments